jfzhouyoo/Supporter/README.md

 ## Dataset

-- The preprocessed dataset is already provided at [Google Driven].
+- The preprocessed dataset is already provided at [Google Driven](https://drive.google.com/file/d/1JpR37D_IHt_FYwY49pI-Q4SO7bjXQ6iG/view?usp=sharing).
 Change the folder name to `data`.

 - If you want to create the dataset yourself, download the [comet-atomic-2020 (BART) checkpoint](https://github.com/allenai/comet-atomic-2020) and place it in `/data/ConstructDataset/Comet`.
 The preprocessing details could be found in the `main.sh` script.